dhruvpatel77741/Health-Assistant/README.md

 # EliteCare - Health Assistant

+> **Note**: This repository is a personal fork of the original project hosted by the [CSP584-Group18](https://github.com/CSP584-Group18/Health-Assistant) organization.

 Overview: EliteCare is an enterprise-level web application designed for the healthcare sector, focusing on online pharmacy services.
 The primary goal of this project is to streamline the customer experience in selecting and understanding medications by integrating an AI-powered virtual assistant.
 This assistant helps users with real-time answers to their medication queries, personalized product recommendations, dosage guidance, and potential side-effect checks.

 The application leverages RASA AI to handle natural language understanding (NLU) and dialogue management, allowing the system to engage with users in a conversational manner.
 By analyzing symptoms and preferences, the chatbot can recommend suitable medications and help users navigate through a large variety of pharmaceutical products.